mrnaveira/walletconnect-demo/example_web_tarijs/README.md

 - Copy the connection URL from the `WalletConnect` connection.
 - Go to the Tari Wallet Daemon, click on `Connect with WalletConnect` and approve.

-The example site is now connected to the Tari Wallet Daemon and will automatically perform some calls to it, including sending a transaction.
+The example site is now connected to the Tari Wallet Daemon.

+By clicking on the `Run` button, the web will perform some calls to the wallet, including sending a transaction.
 You can inspect the results of all those actions on the JavaScript console in your browser.

 ## Distribution